The convenience of online business

 Edible Blooms now has more than 125,000 people on its customer database and each record includes favourite products, trigger dates such as birthdays and anniversaries, and preferred marketing activities.

-The customer relationship management (CRM) system neatly dovetails into Neto’s email and social media marketing management tools; customers can be sent the right offer to match an occasion, with enough notice to be useful.
+The customer relationship management (CRM) system neatly dovetails into the e-commerce platform's email and social media marketing management tools; customers can be sent the right offer to match an occasion, with enough notice to be useful.
 According to Kelly, conversion rates from email marketing improved last year by about 20 per cent, although customers still order just before a birthday or anniversary.

 Kelly says her favourite new toy is the online dashboard provided by Neto, which gives a close-to-real-time view of every order in every location.
 As soon as an order is confirmed, revenue records are updated in the accounting system, while the logistics system automatically generates a sticker for the courier and makes the delivery booking.
 All these processes used to be done manually.